 To be eligible to apply through the SPA process, the doctor will need to have achieved either:

-- Fellowship of the Royal Australian College of General Practitioners (FRACGP) under the RACGP 2011 or 2016 curriculum, or
+- Fellowship of the Royal Australian College of General Practitioners (FRACGP) under any of the RACGP curricula from 2007 to date, following satisfactory completion of the Australian General Practice Training (AGPT) programme, or

 In addition, the doctor will need to meet the following criteria: